abdulrahman-b0/HijrahDateTime/README.md

 The library provides a basic set of classes for working with date and time:

-- `HijrahDateTime` to represent hijrah date and time components without a reference to the particular time zone.
+- `hijrahdatetime` to represent hijrah date and time components without a reference to the particular time zone.
 It's similar to java `LocalDateTime` except that it uses the `HijrahDate` instead of `LocalDate`.

 - `ZonedHijrahDateTime` to represent hijrah date and time components with a reference to the particular time zone.
-It's similar to java `ZonedDateTime` except that it uses the `HijrahDateTime` instead of `LocalDateTime`.
+It's similar to java `ZonedDateTime` except that it uses the `hijrahdatetime` instead of `LocalDateTime`.

 - `OffsetHijrahDateTime` to represent hijrah date and time components with a fixed offset from UTC.
-It's similar to java `OffsetDateTime` except that it uses the `HijrahDateTime` instead of `LocalDateTime`.
+It's similar to java `OffsetDateTime` except that it uses the `hijrahdatetime` instead of `LocalDateTime`.

 - `OffsetHijrahDate` to represent hijrah date components with a fixed offset from UTC.
 It's a combination of the `LocalHijrahDate` and the `ZoneOffset` classes.